Germany agrees amended energy law to boost renewables

-BERLIN (Reuters) - Germany’s ruling coalition has agreed changes to a new energy law that aims to boost renewable power and help the country meet its goal of producing 65% of its electricity from green sources by 2030, parliamentary sources told Reuters.
+BERLIN (Reuters) - Germany’s ruling coalition has agreed changes to a new energy law that aims to boost renewable power and help the country meet its goal of producing 65% of its electricity from green sources by 2030, the environment minister said on Monday.

 The energy law is now expected to go before a parliamentary committee on Tuesday ahead of votes in the lower house on Thursday and the upper house on Friday, with a view to enacting the legislation by Jan.
-1, 2021, the sources said.
+1, 2021.

+It will cut bureaucracy on production from solar power plants after their first 20 years of run-time, when fixed support payments expire, and from wind turbines over 20 years of age, which can be adapted for higher efficiency, six lawmakers, who did not wish to be identified, told Reuters.

-“We had a basic agreement at the weekend, that is very important,” Environment Minister Svenja Schulze told a news conference, adding that details of the legislation would be presented later on Monday.
+“We had a basic agreement at the weekend, that is very important,” Environment Minister Svenja Schulze told a news conference.

 The EU agreed on Friday to cut greenhouse gas emissions by at least 55% from 1990 levels by 2030, up from 40% previously.
 EU states plan to spend 30% of their 1.8 trillion euro ($2.2 trillion) budget and COVID-19 recovery fund on climate action.